lykims/todo-react-app/README.md

 $ DEBUG=express:* node server.js
 ```

-* It might take a while for the Stormpath SDK to be ready.
+* It might take a while to connect to the database.
 The web application is ready when there is the message :

 ```
 $ =====> APP IS READY!